GauriGNaik/commons-csv/README.md

 ##Tasks

-1.  sdfsfd

-    To run junit tests, you need to add invoke top level maven targets and add 'verify' to maven goals in the build       step.
+1. To run junit tests, you need to add invoke top level maven targets and add 'verify' to maven goals in the build       step.
 Then in the post-build step publish junit test result report by giving the following path:
     ```
     **/target/surefire-reports/*.xml
     ```